 - Dauragon C. Mikado from The Bouncer.

-- Adelheid Bernstein from The King Of Fighters, as a contrast to his sister Rose, who does all the talking for him.
+- Adelheid Bernstein from The King of Fighters, as a contrast to his little sister Rose, who does all the talking for him.

 - Golbez of Final Fantasy IV is very aloof, mostly due to being Brainwashed and Crazy for most of the game.
 He's a more conventional example in Dissidia: Final Fantasy, in which he's pretty much The Mole and so can't do much more than be a Stealth Mentor without breaking cover.

 - Riku from Kingdom Hearts can be seen as a more expressive example to Sora, though not actually being directly related.